 When I was floundering and in despair, Adam reached out to me and befriended me.
 Simply because kindness is his default setting.

 His *love and friendship was very redemptive to me.
 He knew the worst thing there was to know about me, and still decided to be my friend.

 He also believed in me when I was offered a completely different career.

 Simply put, when we met, I was praying to die.
-Fourteen months later I spend my days helping other people in the course of my new job.
+A year and a half later, I spend my days helping other people in the course of my new job.

 Adam believed in me a me I didn’t think existed.
 He helped heal me.
 He loved me when I was completely unlovable.